 Quick Eggs Benedict Recipe

-The hearty serving size and traditional, decadent flavor of Eggs Benedict will have your dining companion running to the table, promises Gilda Lester of Millsboro, Delaware.
+The hearty serving size and scrumptious flavor of eggs Benedict will have your lucky dining companion running to the table. —Gilda Lester, Millsboro, Delaware

 - 1/3 cup grated Romano cheese